The History of Trademarks

-Development starts on Marquesa’s new web based application MQ3.
-With the aim to improve usability, security and stability.
+Development starts on Marquesa’s new web based application MQ3, with the aim of improving usability, security and stability.

 2012 - 2013

 MQ3 Beta released in 2012.
-After thorough testing, MQ3 1.0 was then made available, opening up Marquesa's advanced trademark searching capabilities to all platforms such as tablets, phones, and Macintoish computers.
+After thorough testing, MQ3 1.0 was then made available, opening up Marquesa's advanced trademark searching capabilities to all platforms such as tablets, phones, and Mac computers.

-MQ3 continues to be developed and improved, over 12 seperate updates have been implimented as of December 2016.
+MQ3 continues to be developed and improved; over 12 separate updates have been implemented as of December 2016.
 Ensuring Marquesa remains one of the most advanced trademark search systems available.